hoanguyen-agilityio/practice-react/practice-two/README.md

 - Home page:
   - User can view products
   - User can add products to the cart
-  - User can see the login page after clicking on the login button
+  - User can redirect to login page after clicking on login button
   - User can view promotion information
   - User can view feedback and reviews from other users
   - User can go to the product list page after clicking on the product list link